AWGL/trio-panels/README.md

 - `query_panelapp.py`: This script takes a PanelApp ID and makes a BED file of all the green genes within that panel.

-- `apply_panel_trios.py`: This script takes one or more BED files (i.e. panels) and applies them to the trio variant report output, outputting only the variant calls found within the virtual panel(s).
+- `apply_panel_trios.py`: This script takes one or more BED files (i.e. panels) and applies them to the trio variant report, outputting only the variant calls found within the virtual panel(s).
-It also outputs a seperate file containing all *de novo* calls, this ensures that they don't accidentally see any other results while filtering the original file.
+It also outputs a seperate file containing all *de novo* calls, this ensures that the clinical scientists don't accidentally see any other results while filtering the original file.

 ---